 Goodbye, Bing.
 Hello, Google.

 Apple no longer uses Bing as the default search engine for Siri web search results in iOS and in Spotlight on the Mac.
-Instead, it uses Google.
-Apple even issued a statement on the switch (via TechCrunch): “Switching to Google as the web search provider for Siri, Search within iOS and Spotlight on Mac will allow these services to have a consistent web search experience with the default in Safari."
+Instead, it has switched to using Google's search results instead.
+Apple even issued a statement on the switch (via TechCrunch): "Switching to Google as the web search provider for Siri, Search within iOS and Spotlight on Mac will allow these services to have a consistent web search experience with the default in Safari."

 - Google Daydream: Everything you need to know